ndabAP/vue-command/README.md

 Built-in commands provide more control over the terminals behaviour.
 On the other side, they have to take care about every regular command step.
 As a matter of fact, regular commands are just calling helper methods or change properties which could be also called or changed by built-in commands.
 Regular commands can be seen as a facade to built-in commands.

+If you want to use built-in commands, you have to set property `is-built-in`.
+Since built-in commands can capture any command, it's necessary to take care of autocompletion and if commands not found.

-The argument that is called within the built-in command is the unparsed `Stdin`.
+The first argument that is called within the built-in command is the unparsed `Stdin`.
 It's possible to use a custom parser at this place.
+The second argument is the terminal instance.
+You can use the `commandNotFound` method if no built-in or regular command has been found.

 To fully simulate a regular command circle a built-in command has to follow these steps:

 1. Call `setIsInProgress` with `true` to tell there is a command in progress
 2. Add the programm to the `executed` `Set` property